Generic Hamiltonian Dynamics: Introduction

 The Hamiltonian systems form a fundamental subclass of all dynamical systems generated by differential equations.
 Their importance follows from the vast range of applications throughout different branches of science.
-In fact, the laws of physics are mostly expressed in terms of differential equations, and a well understanded and successful subclasse of these differential equations, which leave invariant a symplectic structure, are the Hamiltonian equations (see \cite{Abraham}).
+In fact, laws of physics are mostly expressed in terms of differential equations, and a well understand and successful subclass of these differential equations, which leave invariant a symplectic structure, are the Hamiltonian equations (see \cite{Abraham}).

-Generic properties of such continuous-time systems are thus of great importance and interest since they give us the typical behavior in an appropriate sense that one could expect from the class of models at hand (cf.~\cite{R0, MBJLD, MBJLD2}).
+Generic properties of such continuous-time systems, i.e. properties which hold on Baire's second category (or non meagre) sets, are thus of great importance and interest since they give us the typical behavior in an appropriate sense that one could expect from the class of models at hand (cf.~\cite{MM,R0, MBJLD, MBJLD2}).

-The main result of this paper (Theorem \ref{maintheorem}) is the generalization of \cite{BC,ABC} for Hamiltonians and states that ``most" Hamiltonians have indecomposable energy levels in the sense that we cannot split the energy level or, in other words, there is some orbit that winds around the whole energy level.
-If we weaken the topology, and inspired on the Oxtoby and Ulam theorem\footnote{As far as we know there is not available yet a version for Hamiltonians for this theorem.} (see \cite{OU}), we expect to obtain ergodicity in the energy level.
-On the other hand, for stronger topologies, KAM theorem (see \cite{Y}) makes impossible to obtain the same result (due to the persistence of invariant tori).

 There are, of course, considerable limitations to the amount of information we can extract from a specific system by looking at generic cases.
 Nevertheless, it is of great utility to learn that a selected model can be slightly perturbed in order to obtain dynamics we understand in a reasonable way.

-Finally, our results are essentially $C^2$-type results and therefore the information it provides holds only in that topology.
-For instance, in mathematical physics the \emph{forces} are $C^s$ ($s\geq 3$) objects in its essence.
-Let us be more precise, a Hamiltonian of class $C^s$ generates a Hamiltonian flow of class $C^{s-1}$, and forces involve a second derivative, thus, the natural environment are $C^2$ flows (or $C^3$-Hamiltonians).
-Hopefully, it is evident that this is not a weakness of our $C^2$-generic results but the counterweight to its undeniable generality.